Jujelle/Jujelle.github.io/_pages/about.md

 <img src="../images/demo.gif" alt="demo">

 # Miscellaneous
 Outside of school and research, you'll probably catch me reading or zooming around on an aimless walk.
-I am also very interested (but an amateur) in photography, cycling, and classical music.
+I’m a fan of Dostoevsky and Wang Xiaobo.
+I'm also very interested (but an amateur) in photography, cycling, and classical music.
+Peanut butter is my serious weakness.

 <!-- # Honors and Awards
 - Member of Zhejiang University Morningside Cultural China Scholars Program (30 member school-wide each year)